(Updated 10. September 2022)

 What are VeChain and Cardano?

-Cardano is a direct competitor to Ethereum.
-It is a blockchain that aims to attract developers to create applications.
-It is like the internet, hosting all kinds of different programs and platforms that users can interact with.
+Cardano is a competitor to Ethereum.
+It’s what we call “a programmable blockchain”.
+Cardano aims to attract developers to build stuff on top of it.
 Cardano aims to do this better than the current leader, Ethereum, by improving the technology and philosophy behind the development process.
 All Cardano’s improvements/uploads are actually peer-reviewed, like science papers.

 Cardano’s mission is to improve on what Ethereum has done, and host applications in a safer, faster, more scalable and more decentralized manner, enabling more businesses, governments and people in general, to benefit from blockchain technology.